AdobeDocs/analytics.en/help/analyze/report-builder/setup/login.md

 ## Sign in to Report Builder

-To log in to Report Builder
+To sign in to Report Builder

 1. In Excel, click **[!UICONTROL Add-Ins]**.
 1. Click **[!UICONTROL Sign In]**.
 Other actions that sign you in include: